 The World Series of Comedy is a stand-up comedy event for comedians of all levels.
-It starts with weeklong satellite contests all around the U.S. and Canada throughout the year, culminating in a comedy festival in Las Vegas, NV, in September.
+It starts with weeklong satellite contests all around the U.S. and Canada throughout the year, culminating in a comedy festival we call The Main Event, in September.
 The festival includes 101 qualifying comedians competing in The Main Event, as well as an entire week of comedy seminars and social and networking events for comics, comedy club managers and bookers from the U.S. and Canada.

-The WSOC is Las Vegas’ only comedy festival and is quickly becoming one of the best and biggest comedy festivals in the nation.
+The WSOC comedy festival is now in it’s ninth year and is quickly becoming one of the best and biggest comedy festivals in the nation.
 The event helps comics obtain more contacts and get more gigs by creating a setting where both comedians and decision makers mingle throughout the events.